 The Goldsmith Museum of Chizuk Amuno Congregation is a place of discovery and inspiration.
 The Museum strives to perpetuate Judaism through the medium of visual arts, to advance Jewish education, and to preserve the history of one of America’s oldest synagogues.
 Through museum exhibits and programming, the Goldsmith Museum aims to reinforce the timeless Jewish ideals of learning, worship, and acts of loving kindness in both the Jewish community and the wider world.

 A collection of items donated and collected over decades by Chizuk Amuno Congregation, the museum is for congregants and the community to learn from and enjoy.
 It is also meant for non-Jews interested in the history of Jewish Baltimore.
-Docent-led tours and programs for groups can be scheduled by calling Glenn Easton, at 410-486-6400.
+Docent-led tours and programs for groups can be scheduled by calling Lee Sherman, at 410-486-6400.

 Our museum committee, chaired by Linda Katz, evaluates donated acquisitions.
 The committee maintains our beautiful museum and ensures that our collection remains current and fulfills our mission.
-Please contact Glenn Easton by calling 410-486-6400 for further information.
+Please contact Lee Sherman by calling 410-486-6400 for further information.